AimanMadan/Task/README.md

    - Managing protected routes using supabase: adding keys in supabase, adding callback URL in supabase and google cloud auth
    - Versel deployment: I have learned how easy it is to use Versel for deployment and it's safe deployment updates when doing pull requests in Github.
    - Route handlers: middleware routing
-   - Dark mode implementation
+   - Dark mode implementation.

-##  What I'd Improve

-### Technical Improvements

-   - Add user profiles and progress tracking
-   - Implement workout logging
-   - Add more interactive visualizations
-   - Improve accessibility
+   - Using chat history context to generate better responses.
+   - how to apply thinking and show real time updates for my thinking layer.